On tested Bousfield-Friedlander localizations: An application to functor calculus

 where $\es{G}$ is a set of cofibrant homotopy generators for $\es{D}$.
 It follows from~\cref{cor: cof gen} that the degree $n$ model structure is a right proper cellular model category.
 Let

 be the set of homotopy cofibres of the set of test morphisms for the degree $(n-1)$ model structure, and let

 We claim that the required model structure is the right Bousfield localization of the degree $n$-model structure at the set $K_\es{D}(P_{n-1})$.
-The right Bousfield localization exists by~\cite[Theorem 5.1.1]{Hirschhorn} and the fibrations follow immediately from loc. cit., hence it suffices to show that the cofibrant objects are the underlying cofibrant $n$-reduced functors.
+The right Bousfield localization exists by~\cite[Theorem 5.1.1]{Hirschhorn} and the fibrations follow immediately from \emph{loc. cit.}, hence it suffices to show that the cofibrant objects are the underlying cofibrant $n$-reduced functors.

 We will show that a map $E \to F$ is a cofibration in the $n$-homogeneous model structure if and only if $E \to F$ is a underlying cofibration and a weak equivalence in the degree $(n-1)$ model structure.
-Arguing analogously to~\cite[Lemma 8.5]{TaggartUnitary}, it suffices to show that a map $X \to Y$ between degree $n$ functors is an acyclic fibration in the $n$-homogeneous model structure if and only if $X \to Y$ is a fibration between degree $n$ functors in the degree $(n-1)$ model structure.
+By definition a map $E \to F$ is an n-homogeneous cofibration if and only if it has the left lifting property with respect to $n$-homogeneous acyclic fibrations and a lifting argument analogous to~\cite[Lemma 8.5]{TaggartUnitary}, implies that it suffices to show that a map $X \to Y$ between degree $n$ functors is an acyclic fibration in the $n$-homogeneous model structure if and only if $X \to Y$ is a fibration between degree $n$ functors in the degree $(n-1)$ model structure.

 Arguing analogously to~\cite[Proposition 8.3]{TaggartUnitary} we see that a map $X \to Y$ is an acyclic fibration in the $n$-homogeneous model structure if and only if $X \to Y$ is a fibration in the degree $(n-1)$ model structure and a weak equivalence in the $n$-homogeneous model structure.
 So to complete the proof it suffices to show that if $X \to Y$ is a fibration in the degree $(n-1)$ model structure between degree $n$ functors, then $X \to Y$ is a weak equivalence in the $n$-homogeneous model structure.